xataio/client-ts/README.md

 `XataClient` only has two required arguments: `branch` and `apiKey`. `fetch` is required only if your runtime doesn't provide a global `fetch` function.
 There's also a `databaseURL` argument that by default will contain a URL pointing to your database (e.g. `https://myworkspace-123abc.xata.sh/db/databasename`), it can be specified in the constructor to overwrite that value if for whatever reason you need to connect to a different workspace or database.

-The code generator will create two typescript types for each schema entity.
-The base one will be an `Identifiable` entity with the internal properties you're entity has and the `Record` one will extend it with a set of operations (update, delete, etc...) and some schema metadata (xata version).
+The code generator will create two TypeScript types for each schema entity.
+The base one will be an `Identifiable` entity with the internal properties your entity has and the `Record` one will extend it with a set of operations (update, delete, etc...) and some schema metadata (xata version).

 ```ts
 interface User extends Identifiable {